tahsin2627/my-yt/README.md

 - Channel management/Subscriptions
 - Download videos from YouTube, using `yt-dlp` behind the scenes
-- Summarize video content using your local AI model
 - Ignore videos you don't want to watch
+- Remove sponsors automatically thanks to SponsorBlock
+- Offline media playback
+- Disable clickbait thumbnails
 - Play videos in background
-- Offline media playback
-- Subtitles using `<track>` element and WebVTT API
+- Summarize video content using your local AI model
+- Native Picture-in-Picture support
 - No dependencies (except for `nano-spawn`, which itself has no transient deps)
 - HTML/CSS only, no JS frameworks on client/server side
+- Subtitles using `<track>` element and WebVTT API
 - Host it in your home network to playback videos on all your devices
 - Just JSON files for persistence, stupid simple management and backup